Show All Answers

-Masks and face coverings appropriate under this bylaw include non-medical masks, medical masks, or other face coverings such as a bandana or scarf, that securely covers the nose, mouth, and chin and is in contact with the surrounding face without gapping, and filters respiratory droplets.
+Masks and face coverings appropriate under this bylaw include non-medical masks and medical masks that securely covers the nose, mouth, and chin and is in contact with the surrounding face without gapping, and filters respiratory droplets.
 Face shields are also an acceptable face covering.

 No – masks are only required in enclosed public spaces in the Town of Banff and within the Town’s downtown Pedestrian Zone, along the 100 and 200 blocks of Banff Avenue and Caribou Street.

 Yes.
 Physical distancing in public spaces is inconsistent and unpredictable and part of why this temporary bylaw is necessary.

 The addition of a fourth lane would require the sidewalks on the bridge to be narrowed on both sides from by one metre.
 This will negatively impact pedestrians and is contrary to council’s strategic priority of promoting sustainable modes of transportation.
 As well, a crash barrier between the sidewalk and driving lanes would likely be required with four driving lanes on the bridge leading to a further reduction in sidewalk width on a designated heritage structure.
 In the long term, traffic volumes are likely to increase beyond the capacity that fourth lane could provide.